-Westminster College will be a selective liberal arts college that attracts and retains high quality students primarily from the mid-west, but also from throughout the nation and overseas.
+Westminster College will be a selective liberal arts college that attracts and retains high quality students.
 Students will be challenged to grow intellectually, ethically, professionally, socially, and spiritually.
 The combined effects of the academic and student life programs in a caring campus environment will inspire students to appreciate and internalize the values of integrity, fairness, respect for others and their property, and responsibility.
 Mentored by a committed faculty and involved alumnae and alumni, graduates will be prepared, motivated, and inspired to live lives of leadership, service, and professional fulfillment in a global community.